 I studied classical trumpet performance at McGill University.
 When I discovered music therapy, I knew it was the perfect career move for me.
-I moved from Quebec to B.C. to study at Capilano University and began a whole new path.
-I have already seen the powerful impact of music therapy through my clinical practicum experiences and I am eager to see where it takes me next!
+I moved from Quebec to B.C. to study at Capilano University, and began a whole new transformative path.
+Music has been a source of great personal healing, and it is my great joy to share what I have learned with others.

-In my spare time, I like to make improvisational music, read and watch science fiction, take long walks to smell pretty flowers, and play video games.
+In my spare time, I like to make music, paint, read and watch science fiction, take long walks to smell pretty flowers, and play video games.

-Professional History: Through my clinical practicum placements, I have worked with women and non-binary people with mental illness and addictions, children with learning disabilities and other challenges, and seniors with dementia and comorbid mental illness.
+Through my clinical practicum placements, I have worked with women and non-binary people with mental illness and addictions, children with learning disabilities and other challenges, and seniors with dementia and comorbid mental illness.
 My 1,000 hour internship was completed in the summer of 2021 at the German-Canadian Care Home, under the supervision of Dr. Sue Baines.
-The second half of my internship involved working exclusively in the complex care units.
-I have also done temporary work assignments at various long-term care facilities across the greater Vancouver area (in person and online).

 Before studying music therapy, I played freelance classical trumpet and taught private music lessons.
-I have also been a barista and a server.
+I also worked as a barista and a server while completing my studies.

-Work Philosophy: In my work, I use a client-centered, resource-oriented, and community-focused music therapy model.
-I am committed to practicing music therapy with an anti-oppressive approach and continuously learning new ways to increase inclusivity and decrease barriers for participation.
+In my work, I use a client-centered, resource-oriented, and community-focused music therapy model.
+I am committed to practicing music therapy with an anti-oppressive lens and continuously learning new ways to increase inclusivity and decrease barriers for participation.
 What matters the very most to me is creating a safe, positive connection through music with my clients.

 “I am no longer accepting the things I cannot change.
 I am changing the things I cannot accept.” - Angela Davis